PauLopNun/PauLopNun/README.md

 # 👋 Hi there, I'm Pau!

 ### 🌱 A Student Exploring the World of Programming
 I'm Pau, a student passionate about learning and improving my skills every day.
-My goal is to become a **future Software Developer**.
+My goal is to become a **Software Developer**.
 I enjoy working on new projects, exploring different technologies, and growing my knowledge in the field of programming.